-- [12] The Board has decided that the Respondent has carried out or supervised building work or building inspection work in a negligent or incompetent manner (s 317(1)(b) of the Act) and should be disciplined. - [13] The Board's considerations in relation to negligence and/or incompetence relate to the failure to obtain a building consent. - [14] Under section 17 of the Act all building work must comply with the building code.
-The building code is contained in Schedule 1 of the Building Regulations 1992 (the Building Code). - [15] All building work must also be carried out in accordance with a building consent.
-Section 40 of the Act provides: - 40 Buildings not to be constructed, altered, demolished, or removed without consent - (1) A person must not carry out any building work except in accordance with a building consent. - (2) A person commits an offence if the person fails to comply with this section. - (3) A person who commits an offence under this section is liable on conviction to a fine not exceeding \$200,000 and, in the case of a continuing offence, to a further fine not exceeding \$10,000 for every day or part of a day during which the offence has continued.
+- [13] The Board has decided that the Respondent has carried out or supervised building work or building inspection work in a negligent manner (s 317(1)(b) of the Act) and should be disciplined. - [14] The Board's considerations in relation to negligence relate to the failure to obtain a building consent. - [15] Under section 17 of the Act all building work must comply with the building code.
+The building code is contained in Schedule 1 of the Building Regulations 1992 (the Building Code). - [16] All building work must also be carried out in accordance with a building consent.
+Section 40 of the Act provides: - 40 Buildings not to be constructed, altered, demolished, or removed without consent - (1) A person must not carry out any building work except in accordance with a building consent. - (2) A person commits an offence if the person fails to comply with this section. - (3) A person who commits an offence under this section is liable on conviction to a fine not exceeding \$200,000 and, in the case of a continuing offence, to a further fine not exceeding \$10,000 for every day or part of a day during which the offence has continued. - [17] Earthworks in preparation for the construction of a building is, under the Act, considered to be building work.
+As such it cannot be carried out without a building consent having been granted.
+This is because of the definitions of building work and sitework provided in section 7 of the Act.
+Those definitions are: